 - The amount of tax you collect per dollar of tax base

-- The economic effect from reducing tax base by raising taxes
+- The economic effect of reducing the tax base by raising taxes

 The Laffer Curve “relates tax rates to total revenues”, says Laffer in this exclusive interview by Doug Goldstein.